Jermin-Odcheo/Jermin-Odcheo/README.md

 ## Let's Connect

 I'm always open to new opportunities, collaborations, or just a good conversation about tech.
-Whether you're a recruiter, a fellow developer, or someone with an interesting idea — feel free to reach out.
+Whether you're a recruiter, a fellow developer, or someone with an interesting idea, feel free to reach out.

 <div align="center">